facebookresearch/hydra/website/docs/tutorials/structured_config/10_config_store.md

 ```

-Awesome, now our application has access to both `db` config group options, let's run the application to verify:
+Now that our application has access to both `db` config group options, let's run the application to verify:

 <div className="row">